dvaumoron/cornucopia/README.md

 However this leaves a problem, what can I do if I am missing some details about the targeted source code?
 Should I fall back to generative AI?
 I believe that we can do otherwise, thanks to sharing, that's why I added to Cornucopia the possibility of referring to a common repository of scripts, defaulting to [Cornucopia Recipes](https://github.com/dvaumoron/cornucopiarecipes).

 I hope you will enjoy and share.

+## Getting started

+In order to install Cornucopia (with the go langage already installed), you can use the command:

+    go install github.com/dvaumoron/cornucopia@latest

+With a file test.crn similar to [this example](examples/test.crn) in your current directory, the command :

+    cornucopia test.crn

+will generate a hello.go like [this one](examples/hello.go).

+You can change the function call to add a string argument and retry, see [hello.crn](https://github.com/dvaumoron/cornucopiarecipes/hello.crn) to understand the "hidden" recipe.

+## License

+The Cornucopia project is released under the Apache 2.0 license.
+See [LICENSE](LICENSE).